tip-org/tools/README.md

 If you are modifying the TIP parser, you will also need to have BNFC installed, and to run ./make_parser.sh whenever you change the parser.

+## Troubleshooting build errors

+Here are some common build errors and how to fix them:

+* Error parsing `stack.yaml`: your version of Stack is too old.
+  Run `stack upgrade` to download a newer version.
+* Error building `minisat`: make sure you have a C++ compiler installed.
+To install one on Ubuntu, run `sudo apt install build-essential`.
+* `-ltinfo` not found: install the `tinfo` development package.
+To do this on Ubuntu, run `sudo apt install libtinfo-dev`.

 ## Working with TIP problems